Tracing back to our roots

 The formation of an organisation to protect the “professional risk” inherent in the practice of pharmacy was first suggested by Mr H R Gibb in March 1914.

-Not quite a year later, in February 1915, the Chemists Defence Association of New Zealand Inc was formed with Frederick Castle as the Chairman and James Burberry as the Secretary and Treasurer.
+Almost a year later, in February 1915, the Chemists Defence Association of New Zealand Inc was formed with Frederick Castle presiding as the Chairman and James Burberry as the Secretary and Treasurer.

 The objective of the Chemists Defence Association was to provide “a common ground on which all pharmacists in New Zealand can unite for their mutual protection and defence”.
-The organisation’s motto read “Errare Est Humanum” or “To Err is Human”- a phrase that would make the Association’s insurers squirm in today’s litigious environment.
+The organisation’s motto read “Errare Est Humanum” or “To Err is Human”.

 Membership was on a pharmacy basis and by the time the first Annual General Meeting took place, it stood at 72 members.

-During the first year of its operation, the Chairman reported that the Association had “already proven itself a protection and guide to pharmacists generally” and in doing so had avoided several cases of threatened prosecution”.
-Mr Castle felt moved to comment that “Unity is Strength”, such was the success of the organisation’s first year of operation.
+During the first year of operation, Mr Castle reported that the Chemists Defence Association had “already proven itself a protection and guide to pharmacists generally” and in doing so the Association “avoided several cases of threatened prosecution”.
+Mr Castle felt moved to comment that “unity is strength”, which summed up the success of the organisation’s first year of operation.

 Some of the cases dealt with in the early years included: